Your first heart cells begin beating four weeks after conception and don’t stop until you take your last breath.

-Focusing on fat as villain kept us in the dark about other dietary influences that pose their own health risks, particularly sugar and refined grains.
+Focusing on fat as a villain kept us in the dark about other dietary influences that pose their own health risks, particularly sugar and refined grains.

 Refined carbohydrates—including sugar in all forms, starchy foods, and processed grains—contribute to insulin resistance and widespread inflammation.
 They rapidly flood the bloodstream with glucose, stimulating an insulin response.
 As insulin levels rise, glucose converts to fat, particularly around the waist.

 This leads to increased rates of:

 - Type II Diabetes

 - Cardiovascular Disease